West Indies anti-piracy operations of the United States: Navy engagements

 By 1820, hostilities with the pirates and privateers started to increase, United States warships engaged in several naval actions that year and a total of twenty-seven American merchant ships were captured.
-In Between 1818 and 1821, USS Enterprise captured thirteen pirate and slave ships while serving with the New Orleans Squadron and later in the West Indies.
+In Between 1818 and 1821, USS Enterprise captured thirteen pirate and slave ships while serving with the New Orleans station (US Navy) and later in the West Indies.
 On October 24, 1819, while under command of Lieutenant J. R. Madison, USS Lynx captured two pirate schooners and two boats in the Gulf of Mexico and on November 9, she captured another pirate boat in Galveston Bay.
 Lynx disappeared in January 1820 while sailing to Jamaica, she likely sank due to a storm, none of her crew were ever seen or heard from again.
 In October 1821, while sailing off Cape Antonio, Cuba, USS Enterprise came to the assistance of three merchantmen which had been seized by four pirate craft.
 Boats were launched and attacked the brigands, in the end, over forty pirates were killed or captured and two of their vessels taken.
 A month later, Enterprise attacked a pirate base near Cape Antonio and cleared the area criminals.
 In September 1821, three American merchant ships were massacred off Matanzas, Cuba.
 The crew of one ship was tortured and the vessel was set on fire, survivors were able to escape to shore in a boat.
 Three men were killed on the second American ship and everyone on the third vessel which was also burned.
 This incident was one of the main reasons why the anti-piracy operation was continued.
 USS Hornet captured a privateer schooner named Moscow on October 29, 1821, and on December 21, she captured a pirate ship apparently without a fight and the crew escaped to shore.

 On December 16, 1821, Lieutenant James Ramage in USS Porpoise was sailing off Cape Antonio and found five enemy vessels, including the merchant brig Bolina.
 Forty sailors were lowered into five boats and Ramage led the advance.
 Though some of the pirates fled to shore, many resisted and the five American boats destroyed the five pirate ships by burning them.
 They also freed the Bolina.
 Three pirates were captured and several killed according to reports.
 In autumn of 1821, USS Spark, under Lieutenant John Elton, departed Boston and joined the list of vessels assigned to counter piracy.
 In January 1822, Elton captured a Dutch flagged pirate sloop.
 Seven prisoners were taken to Charleston for trial, Spark then returned to the Caribbean and remained on station for the next three years by which time the official West Indies Squadron was formed.